Lonitch/Lonitch.github.io/_posts/2020-05-28-Translational-Operator.md

 \hat{G}=i\hbar\frac{\partial}{\partial r}=-\hat{p}
 $$

-that is, $-\hat{G}$ is just momentum operator!
+that is, $$-\hat{G}$$ is just momentum operator!
 In 3D space the form of translational operator is:

 $$
 \hat{T}(\mathbf{r})=e^{-i\mathbf{R}\cdot\hat{p}/\hbar}\tag{6}
 $$

-Using (6) we can easily prove that $\hat{H}$ commutes with Hamiltonian: $[\hat{H},\hat{T}]=0$.
+Using (6) we can easily prove that $$\hat{H}$$ commutes with Hamiltonian: $$[\hat{H},\hat{T}]=0$$.
 This closes our derivations for time and translation evolution operators.
 With these operators, we can now dive into the "tight-binding" approach.

 ## Tight-binding approach

 The tight-binding model is one of the earliest models for electrons in periodic potential environment.
 It assumes that electrons are strongly bounded to the static ions in the lattice, and have limited possibility of hopping between two adjacent ions in a perfect lattice.
 To explain the basic tight-binding formalism we start with [Bloch's theorem](https://lonitch.github.io/Bravais-lattice-Bloch-theorem) and **tight-binding Hamiltonian** operator to first find the energy eigenstates, and energy eigenvalues.
 Then we discuss the relationship between the **Fermi surface** and **First Brillouin Zone** (FBZ).
 The reason we care so much about the energy eigenvalues is that the distribution of energy levels tells intrinsic properties of different materials.

 ### "umklapp": flip over in FBZ
 The topic discussed in section is commonly seen in solid state textbook.
 The "umklapp" of electron momentum vector emphsizes the importance of FBZ and is benefitial for our discussion of Fermi surface later.
-To understand "umklapp", we recall that from Bloch's theorem, the wavefunction of an electron with momentum $\mathbf{k}$ in periodic potential has a form of:
+To understand "umklapp", we recall that from Bloch's theorem, the wavefunction of an electron with momentum $$\mathbf{k}$$ in periodic potential has a form of:

 $$
 \phi_{\mathbf{k}}(\mathbf{r})=e^{i\mathbf{k\cdot r}}u_{\mathbf{k}}(\mathbf{r})\tag{7}